Supreme-Tech-Kenya/Supreme-Md/Readme.md

 ## License

-The WhatsApp Bot Deltah-Md is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot Supreme-Md is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Deltah-Md to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot Supreme-Md to enhance your conversations and make your WhatsApp experience more interesting!
-😎 Developers of Deltah-Md:
+😎 Developers of Supreme-Md:

 - https://wa.me/254796266758
 - https://wa.me/254769702239